regan-mu/regan-mu/README.md

 - 👋 Hi, I’m @regan-mu
 - 👀 I’m interested in ...
 Web Development and Data Science
 - 🌱 I’m currently learning ...
-R
+Js
 - 💞️ I’m looking to collaborate on ...
 Data Science Projects
 - 📫 How to reach me ... regansomi@gmail.com